Sumiko Hennessy: Career

 After receiving her degree, Hennessy was a social worker at several New York City facilities, including the Henry Street Settlement, the Bird S. Coler Hospital for chronic care, and Maimonides Medical Center.
-In 1969 she began teaching as an assistant professor at the New York University School of Social Work, a position she held until 1974.
+In 1969 she began teaching as an assistant professor at New York University Silver School of Social Work, a position she held until 1974.
 At the same time, her husband taught social work at Long Island University.

 In 1974 the two decided to obtain their doctorates at the University of Denver.
 She combined her university studies with half-time work as chief social worker in the Division for Developmental Disabilities of the Colorado Department of Institutions.
 Both she and her husband received their doctorates in August 1978, becoming the only couple at the university to receive their doctorates on the same day.
 She submitted her doctoral dissertation on the topic A study of factors related to the attitudes of public social workers toward case management.

 From 1980 to 1984 Hennessy was the assistant superintendent of education and therapy at Ridge Home for the Developmentally Disabled in Wheat Ridge, Colorado.
 In this capacity, she supervised 150 staffers and a $15 million budget.

 In October 1980 Hennessy was a co-founder of the Asian Pacific Development Center, which provides mental health and social services, counseling, and education for Asian American immigrants in the Denver metropolitan area.
 Hennessy served as a board member of the center for its first three years, then became executive director from 1984 to 2000.
 As a way of easing Asian "discomfort with mental health assistance", she introduced other services to help clients acclimate to American life, including classes in English as a second language, employment counseling, and youth activities.
 Hennessy herself raised funds for the center's services by giving lectures and also leading courses for corporations on "understanding Asian cultures, stress management Asian-style, and doing business in Asia".

 In February 1984 Hennessy co-founded the Asian Chamber of Commerce in Denver.

 In 2000 Hennessy assisted in inaugurating the Tokyo University of Social Welfare and became the school's assistant dean of field education.
 In 2004 she and her husband founded Crossroads for Social Work, LLC, a training program for mental health professionals in Japan and the U.S.

 Hennessy is considered an expert in child abuse and attachment disorder.
 She wrote the foreword to the 2014 book Attachment, Trauma, and Healing: Understanding and Treating Attachment Disorder in Children, Families and Adults.